 Performance decay has very different consequences depending on the use case.
 The level of performance decay acceptable thus depends on the application of the model.
 For example, we may tolerate a 3% accuracy decrease on an animal sound classification app, but a 3% accuracy decrease would be unacceptable for a brain tumor detection system.

-ML performance monitoring is a valuable tool to detect when a production model is underperforming and what we can do to improve.
+Machine learning performance monitoring tools are valuable to detect when a production model is underperforming and what we can do to improve.
 To remediate issues in an underperforming model, it is helpful to:

 ML monitoring can be more effective with a dedicated monitoring solution.
-Look for the following features when selecting an ML monitoring solution:
+Look for the following features when selecting ML monitoring tools:

 Checking the input data establishes a short feedback loop to quickly detect when the production model starts underperforming.

-Choose a model and dive into its predictions.
-Slice and dice segments, customize widgets, and get a full view of the status and health of your model in production.
+2. Choose a model and dive into its predictions.
+Slice and dice segments, customize widgets, and get a full view of the behavior and health of your model in production.

-Drill down into your alerts, and understand where, when, and why it was triggered.
+8. Got an alert?
+Drill down into your model issues, and understand where, when, and why it was triggered.

-Easily explain your predictions in human readable text and simulate “What if?” scenarios with Aporia’s XAI.
-Re-explain your prediction to determine impactful features.
+9. Easily explain your predictions in human readable text and simulate “What if?” scenarios with Aporia’s XAI.
+Re-explain your predictions to determine the most impactful features.